julianliu17/2020-NBA-Playoff-Predictions/README.md

 ![weakly correlated](https://github.com/julianliu17/2020-NBA-Playoff-Predictions/blob/master/Pictures/Weakly_correlated.JPG "weakly correlated")
 ## Model Building
 ### Predicting which teams will make the 2020 Playoffs
-This was a classification problem, and I decided to adopt the following models: Logistic Regression, K-NN, Random Forest, SVC and ANN.
+This was a classification problem and I decided to adopt the following models: Logistic Regression, K-NN, Random Forest, SVC and ANN.
 As mentioned before, I decided to drop the W/L% column for this problem.
 First, I split the data into train and validation sets with a test size of 30%.
 I scaled my X_train values with MinMaxScaler and fitted the scaler on X_test and target_X values.
 I also tried using a StandardScaler but the models predicted all ones (make playoffs).

 I evaluated my models with classification report and confusion matrix, before using the models on the test set of the 2019-20 season, the final test set predictions were also evaluated with classification report and confusion matrix, since there is already data on which teams made the playoffs this season.